Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Abstract

 \section{Abstract}

-We examine a quantum absorption refrigerator that comprises three qubits, each of which is connected with a separate spin-star environment.
-The refrigerator exhibits the feature of transient cooling, i.e., lowering of the temperature of the first qubit in sufficiently small timescales.
-Since the spin-star environment is inherently non-Markovian in nature, steady-state cooling may or may not be achieved.
-A key advantage of our model is that the symmetries of the Hamiltonian enable a solution of the reduced density matrices of the refrigerator qubits, even in the presence of a large number ($\sim 50$) of environmental spins.
-We derive the condition for autonomous refrigeration and analyze how the optimal cold qubit temperature scales with the number of bath qubits.
-We find a power law scaling towards a constant asymptotic value.
-We also find the scaling of the minimum time required for cooling as a function of the number of bath spins.
-Further, we scrutinize the heat currents associated with each of the three qubits.
+We examine a quantum absorption refrigerator that comprises three qubits, each of which is connected with a separate spin-star environment{, with the three qubit-bath units coupled through an effective six-body interaction}.
+The refrigerator exhibits the feature of transient cooling, i.e., lowering of the temperature of the first qubit in sufficiently small timescales{, rather than steady-state refrigeration}.
+A key advantage of our model is that the symmetries of the Hamiltonian enable a {semi-analytic} solution of the reduced density matrices of the refrigerator qubits, even in the presence of a large number of environmental spins.
+We derive the condition for autonomous refrigeration and analyze how the optimal cold-qubit temperature scales with the number of bath {spins}.
+We find a power-law scaling towards a constant asymptotic value.
+We also find the scaling of the minimum time required for {optimal} cooling as a function of the number of bath spins. {Furthermore, we quantify the non-Markovianity of the cold-qubit dynamics using a restricted Breuer-Laine-Piilo information-backflow measure and observe that stronger backflow correlates with lower transient minimum temperatures across the sampled parameter regime.
+The transient-cooling performance is found to be robust under broad parameter variations.
+Compared to a conventional Markovian three-qubit refrigerator, the CSQAR achieves lower cold-qubit temperatures on shorter timescales.
+We further analyze the heat currents associated with the three qubits and their respective baths.}